Burdock Root

 Storage Tips

-Fresh burdock root should be stored in the refrigerator, wrapped loosely in a damp paper towel and placed in a plastic bag to prevent drying out.
-It will typically last for up to 1-2 weeks.
-Peeled and cut burdock root can be submerged in water with a bit of lemon juice or vinegar to prevent discoloration.
-Dried burdock root should be stored in an airtight container in a cool, dark, and dry place to maintain its potency and flavor for several months.
+Fresh burdock root should be stored in the refrigerator, ideally wrapped in a damp paper towel and placed in a plastic bag or airtight container to prevent it from drying out.
+It can typically last for 1-2 weeks when stored properly.
+Once cut, use lemon juice on the exposed surface to prevent discoloration and store in the refrigerator.
+Dried burdock root should be kept in an airtight container in a cool, dark, and dry place to maintain its potency and flavor.

 Marnirni-apinthi Building, Lot Fourteen,